Syphon/Java/README.md

 Getting Started:
 ====

-* Make sure that you have also cloned the Syphon-Framework and Shared repos, and they are located at the same level as Java
+* Make sure that you have also cloned the Syphon-Framework and Shared repos, and that they are located inside the same folder as Java

 * Build jsyphon.jar, by running the build script inside the ant folder.
 The resulting jar file will be placed inside the jar folder.